TrueNobility303/GFM-Plus/README.md

 # GFM_Plus

-Improved Gradient Free Methods with Recusive Estimators for Nonconvex Nonsmooth Optimization
+Codes for ``Faster Gradient-Free Algorithms for Nonsmooth Nonconvex Stochastic Optimization'' in ICML 2023

+## Nonconvex SVM
-To reproduce the experments, run
+To reproduce the experments of nonconvex SVM, run

 ```
 python -u train.py --data_file a9a/w8a/covtype/ijcnn --epochs=10